-- 1. Supervisory Committee (formed in the FIRST semester of Year 1): - The Supervisory Committee shall consist of at least three members, including the IB Ph.D.
-Program Associate Director or designee, the Ph.D.
-Supervisor, whose responsibility is to advise the student on the initial course of study, and one other faculty member of the students' choice.
+- 1. Supervisory Committee (formed in the FIRST semester of Year 1): - The Supervisory Committee shall consist of at least three members, including the IB Associate Director or designee, the Ph.D.
+Supervisor, and one other Program Faculty member of the students' choice, whose responsibility is to advise the student on their initial course of study.
 Student and mentor/supervisor pairing is based on mutual agreement. - The Supervisory Committee shall be established before the end of the first semester of the program (Year 1, Semester 1). - The student's Ph.D.
-Supervisor will be the chair of the student's supervisory committee and will consult with the student on the other members of the committee. - For new students without a confirmed Ph.D.
-Supervisor (e.g. students participating in laboratory rotations), the IB Program Director or the Associate Director will serve as a temporary supervisor to help identify appropriate courses to be taken.
+Supervisor will be the chair of the student's Supervisory Committee and will consult with the student on the other member(s) of the committee. - For new students without a confirmed Ph.D.
+Supervisor (e.g. students participating in laboratory rotations), the IB Program Director or the Associate Director(s) will serve as a temporary supervisor to help identify appropriate courses to be taken.
 All students who enter the program without a confirmed Ph.D.
-Supervisor are required to participate in at least two laboratory rotations within year one of the program. - The Supervisory Committee consists of at least three members, but may have more members.
-At least three members of the supervisory committee must be official members of the appropriate Program Faculty group.
-Students participating in an Integrative Biology concentration must identify supervisory committee members who are members of the appropriate concentration-specific Program Faculty list (e.g. students enrolled in the IBNS concentration must identify at least three supervisory committee members who are official members of the IBNS Program Faculty). - The supervisory committee shall meet at the end of year one and evaluate the student's progress.
-This meeting will be documented on the Milestones Checklist, which must be submitted before the FALL semester of Year 2.
+Supervisor are required to participate in at least two laboratory rotations within the first academic year of the program. - The Supervisory Committee shall meet at the end of year one and evaluate the student's progress.
+This meeting will be documented on the Milestones Checklist, which must be submitted before the end of the fourth semester in the program (Year 2, Semester 1).
 The Milestones Checklist can be found within the Forms and Policies section of the Biology Department website.
-These documents enable the Program, the College of Science Dean of Graduate Studies and the FAU Graduate College to monitor students' progress through the program.
+These documents enable the IB program, the College of Science Dean of Graduate Studies and the FAU Graduate College to monitor students' progress through the program.

-\Note: Updated Milestones Checklists must be completed and handed-in prior to the end of each Fall semester.
+\Note: Updated Milestones Checklists must be completed and submitted prior to the end of each Fall semester.
 Failure to do so will put the student's standing in the program at risk.

-2. Laboratory Rotations, identification of Ph.D.
+2. Laboratory rotations, identification of Ph.D.
 Supervisor, and pre-candidacy research credits